-Effect of soil above load
+• Effect of soil above load

 When calculating the displacements below the load acting on horizontal plane, the user has the option to ignore the effect of soil above the load in calculations - both for normal and tangential loads.
-See also Mindlin and Legacy Mindlin methods and Settlement below the load.
+See also Mindlin and Legacy Mindlin methods and Settlement below the load.r topic text here.